 Next to the electronics, there are the other components, namely the tuning posts and the bridge.
 For the tuning posts, there are two options: you can put them all at one side (like on most Fender models), or three on each side (like on most Gibson models).
 Don't forget this when you buy them!

-I used Shaller tuning posts for both guitars, and I'm satisfied with them.
-The first guitar had chromed posts, which costed around $45.
+I used Schaller tuning posts for both guitars, and I am satisfied with them.
+The first guitar had chromed posts, which costed around $45 back in 1995.
 The second one has copper posts, of about $65.
 Of course, there certainly are other good brands available.
-Just don't try to save money on cheap stuff, quality simply is not for free.
+Just do not try to save money on cheap stuff, quality simply is not for free.

 Most music stores with a large supply of guitars should also have guitar parts.
 It may also be interesting to look for second-hand parts, e.g. on eBay or from people who have guitars that are damaged beyond repair.
 Just inspect such parts thoroughly before buying them!